 For the Curried Mince

-- 250 g Pork Mince You could leave out the pork and use 500 g beef mince instead
+- 250 g (½ pound) Pork Mince (ground pork) You could substitute the pork for extra beef if you prefer

 - 2 large potatoes chopped into small dice